 Plant fossils are rare compared to fossils of bones, teeth, and shells.
 The soft tissues of leaves are usually destroyed long before fossilization can take place.
 Only when conditions are just right can leaves be preserved.
 The Goldielocks conditions needed are pretty simple.
 In order to fossilize, the freshly fallen leaf needs an undisturbed place with little or no oxygen.
 It could be buried in a landslide or fall to the bottom of a deep lake.

-The Green River formation was a huge, ancient rock formation, spanning mountainous lake basins, consisting of layers of sedimentary rock.
-The original formation occurred about 59-33 million years ago, and is near present-day Green River, which spans parts of Utah, Wyoming and Colorado.
+The Green River formation was a huge, ancient rock formation, spanning mountainous lake basins, consisting of layers of fine grained sedimentary rock.
+The original formation occurred about 59-33 million years ago, and is near present-day Green River, which covers parts of Utah, Wyoming and Colorado.
 This formation was truly monumental in size.
 Below is a map of the general area where these lakes were.
 The lakes were huge!
 And with them came an abundance of life.
 All kinds of tropical and sub-tropical plants surrounded the lakes which were very deep.
 There was very little oxygen at the bottom of these deep lakes making ideal conditions for making fossils!

 Check out some of the Educational Materials for sale on our sister site fossilicious.com.